mjrafferty/apollo-zsh-theme/theme_guide.md

 ### Text

 The vast majority of elements are defined by setting a "text" attribute.
 The text attributes accept any string and unicode characters are supported.
-Unicode characters can be added directly either by copying the glyphs or using unicode escape sequences.
+Unicode characters can be added directly either by copying the glyphs or using unicode escape sequences within ANSI-C quotes.
 If you'd like to generate a full chart of unicode characters and their escape sequences, you can add the following function to your shell configuration:

 ```shell
 unicode_chart() {